The keys to straightening a photo in Adobe Lightroom (any version) and Camera RAW

 Of course, you always have to go to Appearance to avoid that the loss of proportion is very evident.

 As we always say, this is a guide and everyone is free to follow it or not. every master has his own trick.
-However, if you have ever gotten lost, these tips will surely solve most of your problems with these types of errors.
+However, if you have ever gotten lost, these tips will surely solve most of your problems in the face of these types of errors.